Running standard scaler

 Usage

-The preprocessor class is set under the "<variable>_preprocessor" key and its arguments are set under the "<variable>_preprocessor_kwargs" key as a keyword argument dictionary.
-The following examples show how to set the preprocessors for an agent:
+The preprocessor usage is defined in each agent’s configuration.
+The preprocessor class is set under the "<type>_preprocessor" key and its arguments are set under the "<type>_preprocessor_kwargs" key, as a Python dictionary.

 # import the preprocessor class